hybridgroup/artoo-leapmotion/README.md

 ## Connecting to Leap Motion

-Download the correct version of the Leap Motion software from

 ### OSX

-Instructions here...
+The normal OSX download of the Leap Motion software from https://www.leapmotion.com/setup should work with Artoo.

+More instructions need to go here...

 ### Ubuntu

+The Linux download of the Leap Motion software can be obtained from https://developer.leapmotion.com/downloads (requires free signup)

 The main steps are:
 - Connect your computer and the Leap Motion controller